Is Sushi Healthy for You To Eat?

 Opting for a tuna roll or tuna nigiri is a simple, protein-rich choice.
 But, is sushi healthy when tuna and masago are used together?
 Generally, yes, this popular preparation is healthy.

-Adding masago on top gives this sushi roll a flavorful boost along with an extra dose of omega-3 fatty acids and nutrients like vitamin B12.
+Adding masago on top gives this sushi roll a flavorful boost along with asmall amounts of omega-3 fatty acids and nutrients like vitamin B12.
+Portion size matters, but this remains a relatively balanced choice.

 Rainbow Roll